dustinfast/PTC-Sim/README.md

 # PTC-Sim - Positive Train Control Simulator

 This application is a demonstration of Positive Train Control (PTC) control applied to a simulated Track with virtual locomotives and communications infrastructure, such as 220 MHz radio base-stations, waysides, etc..
 It is a work in progress based on my experience developing LocoTracker, the Alaska Railroad Corporation's locomotive tracking solution.
 It contains no proprietary code, and is free under the MIT license.
+Images obtained under the Creative Commons license.

 PTC was mandated by congress in 2008 for all Class I or larger railroads with an implementation deadline of 2015.
 The deadline was later extended to 2018 after little progress was made due to technical challenges.